lliendo/Radar/docs/internals.rst

     The currently supported multiplexing strategies are : select, poll, epoll, kqueue and i/o completion ports.

-    Radar client and server also operate in a non-blocking way.
-Its main thread loops are iterated constantly every 200 milliseconds.
+    Radar's client and server also operate in a non-blocking way.
+Its main threads loops are iterated constantly every 200 milliseconds.
 This prevents any single client from blocking the server indefinetly due to a malformed or incomplete network message.
+Also this mechanism is used as an easy workaround to gracefully terminate threads : one thread Event is shared among all defined threads, when this thread event is stopped the condition of the loop does not hold and the thread successfully ends.

 Server operation